danielmayost/rustdesk-simple-build/README.md

 1. Make sure docker is configured on Windows container.
 2. The script tries to trace the [flutter-build.yml](https://github.com/rustdesk/rustdesk/blob/master/.github/workflows/flutter-build.yml) file in the rustdesk project, make sure that the versions of the dependencies in the file match the dependencies in the Dockerfile, if not, change them.
-3. If you did a git pull to the source code, the dependencies may have changed, just rebuild the image container by `./build`.
+3. If you did a git pull to the source code, the dependencies may have changed, just change the RUSTDESK_COMMIT in `Dockerfile` and rebuild the image by `./build`.